bart-the-simpson/SOCurriculum/outline.md

 # Outline for School Outreach Program

 * Each day is ~90 minutes
+* *italicized text* means a question that you can turn and ask the students
+* **bold** is for important vocabulary or an action you take

 ## Initial setup
 Arrange with teachers to ensure that the Arduino IDE is installed on student computers: https://arduino.cc/download/